gvogt2023/Humor-Detection-Capstone/README.md

 ## Universal Sentence Encoder

+I used a pre-trained Universal Sentence Encoder model from TensorFlow Hub.
+The encoded vectors are stored in a list called joke_vectors_list.
+To encode the jokes in batches, a for loop is used that iterates over the jokes in steps of the batches required due to the size of the dataset.
+The model object is called on each batch of jokes, and the resulting encoded vectors are appended to the joke_vectors_list list.

+Next, cosine similarity is calculated between all pairs of joke vectors using the cosine_similarity function from sklearn.metrics.pairwise.
+Since the joke vectors array may be too large to calculate cosine similarity between all pairs of vectors at once, the calculation is done in batches.
+The final similarity_matrix contains cosine similarity values for all pairs of joke vectors.

+A user will be prompted to enter a string to encode and assess cosine similarity to the list of jokes and return the most similar rows.

 Given a user's input, encode it into a vector representation using the same Universal Sentence Encoder model.

 ```